ahmedmohamedbekhit1/Information_Security_Mangment/README.md

 ```
 📂 Information-Security-Management
 │── 📜 README.md (This file)
+│── 📁 task 1 (Documentation and code
-│── 📁 task 1 (Documentation and code)
+│── 📁 task 2 (Documentation and code)

 ```